-Section 2.
-All orders and vouchers which have been paid shall, on their presentation to the auditors, be cancelled by writing the word "audited" on the face thereof.
+Section 1036.
+Orders and Vouchers to Be Marked "Audited."-All orders and vouchers, which have been paid, shall, on their presentation to the auditors, be cancelled by writing the word "audited" on the face thereof.

-Section 3.
-The auditors shall complete such audit, adjustment and settlement as soon as possible, and shall within ten days thereafter publish, by posting printed or typewritten hand-bills in five public places in the borough, an itemized statement of the receipts and expenditures of the several officers for the preceding year.
-They shall also within such period of ten days, file a copy of the statement with the secretary of the borough, and also with the clerk of court of quarter sessions of the county, which shall be at all times subject to public inspection.
+Section 1037.
+Auditors to Post and File Statement in Court.-The auditors shall complete such audit, adjustment, and settlement, as soon as possible, and shall, within ten days thereafter, publish, by posting printed or typewritten handbills in five public places in the borough, an itemized statement of the receipts and expenditures of the several officers for the preceding year.
+They shall also, within such period of ten days, file a copy of the statement with the secretary of the borough, and also with the clerk of court of quarter sessions of the county, which shall be at all times subject to public inspection.
+A copy of such statement shall also be filed with the Secretary of Internal Affairs.
 Whenever two or more borough offices shall be exercised by the same person, only one statement shall be required.

-Section 4.
-It shall be lawful for the borough, or any taxpayer thereof on its behalf, or any officer whose account is settled or audited, to appeal from the settlement or audit to the court of common pleas of the county within thirty days after the statement has been filed in the court of quarter sessions.
+Section 1038.
+Appeals from Audit.-It shall be lawful for the borough, or any taxpayer thereof, on its behalf, or any officer whose account is settled or audited, to appeal from the settlement or audit to the court of common pleas of the county, within thirty days after the statement has been filed in the court of guarter sessions.

-Section 5.
-No appeal by a taxpayer or officer shall be allowed unless the applicant shall enter into recognizance to prosecute the same with effect, and to pay all costs accruing thereon, in case, if the appellant be a taxpayer, he shall fail to obtain a final decision more favorable to the borough than that awarded by the auditors; or, in case the appellant be an accounting officer, he shall fail to obtain a final decision more favorable to the officer than that awarded by the auditors.
+Section 1039.
+Taxpayers Appealing to Enter Bond.- No appeal by a taxpayer or officer shall be allowed, unless the appellant shall enter into bond in the sum of five hundred dollars, with sufficient surety, to prosecute the same with effect and to pay all costs accruing thereon, in case, if the appellant be a taxpayer, he shall fail to obtain a final decision more favorable to the borough than that awarded by the auditors, or, in case the appellant be an accounting officer, he shall fail to obtain a final decision more favorable to the officer than that awarded by the auditors.

-Section 6.
-Whenever an appeal has been taken from the report of the auditors by the borough, or by any person charged in such report with any sum of money. any taxpayer of the borough may intervene in such appeal and either prosecute the same on its behalf or defend it against the appeal of the person so charged.
-No taxpayer shall intervene unless he shall file in the court of common pleas a bond with one or more sufficient sureties conditioned to indemnify the borough against all costs accruing by reason of such intervention.
+Section 1040.
+Taxpayers May Intervene in Appeals.- Whenever an appeal has been taken from the report of the auditors by the borough, or by any person charged in such report with any sum of money, any taxpayer of the borough may intervene in such appeal, and either prosecute the same on its behalf, or defend it against the appeal of the person so charged.
+No taxpayer shall intervene, unless he shall file in the court of common pleas a bond, with one or more sufficient sureties, conditioned to indemnify the borough against all costs accruing by reason of such intervention.